Sugar named the world’s most popular drug

 These statements are all true of alcohol, nicotine and cannabis.
 But they could also refer to something most people take — and give to their children — every day: sugar.

-Now our relationship with sugar is under scrutiny again.
-This week, research by Public Health England reveals that children in England are eating roughly double the recommended daily allowance of it each day.
+And research by Public Health England has revealed that children in the UK are eating roughly double the recommended daily allowance of it each day.

 The study found that by age 10, the average child has consumed 18 years’ worth of sugar.
 “Children are consuming too much sugar, but parents can take action now,” said nutritionist Alison Tedstone.